Erne Hagge and Linda Naiman in the Globe and Mail

 Coaching

-I provide executives, innovators and entrepreneurs, with the support they need to develop creative resilience and thrive in change.
+I provide executives, innovators and entrepreneurs, with the support they need to develop resilience, start a new chapter, and thrive in change.